thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 |||`ea4096_1swap`|**1020**|1076|1074|21|39s|6'907'692|
 |||`ea4096_nswap`|1034|**1068**|**1067**|18|56s|9'976'531|

-: The results of the Evolutionary Algorithms without crossover in comparision to the best hill climber with restarts setup `hcr_256+5%_nswap`.
+: The results of the Evolutionary Algorithms without crossover in comparison to the best hill climber with restarts setup `hcr_256+5%_nswap`.
 The columns present the problem instance, lower bound, the algorithm, the best, mean, and median result quality, the standard deviation&nbsp;*sd* of the result quality, as well as the median time *med(t)* and FEs *med(FEs)* until the best solution of a run was discovered.
 The better values are **emphasized**. {#tbl:eaNoCrHCJSSP}

 [@tbl:eaNoCrHCJSSP] shows us that we can improve the best, mean, and median solution quality that we can get within three minutes of runtime by at least three percent when using our EA setups instead of the hill climber.
 The exception is case `la24`, where the hill climber already came close to the lower bound of the makespan.